happyBluebirds/crate/README.rst

 Contributing
 ============

-CrateDB is primarily maintained by `Crate.io`_, but we welcome community contributions!
+This project is primarily maintained by `Crate.io`_, but we welcome community contributions!

 See the `developer docs`_ and the `contribution docs`_ for more information.